 Director of Bands

 Glen Adsit is the Director of Bands at The Hartt School where he conducts the Wind Ensemble and the Foot in the Door ensemble and guides all aspects of the graduate wind conducting degrees.
-Professor Adsit was appointed the Director of Bands at The Hartt School in the fall of 2000 following an appointment as the Associate Director of Bands at the University of New Mexico.
+Professor Adsit was appointed the Director of Bands at The Hartt School in the fall of 2000 and was awarded the 2014 Larsen Award for outstanding teaching at the University of Hartford.
+Prior to his appointment at The Hartt School he served as the Associate Director of Bands at the University of New Mexico.
 From 1986 to 1992 he taught at both the junior high and high school levels in the Plymouth-Canton School District in Michigan.

 The Hartt Wind Ensemble has recorded two compact discs for the NAXOS label; Passaggi and Dragon Rhyme.
 In reviews Gramophone Magazine describes The Hartt Wind Ensemble as “stellar” and Fanfare Magazine wrote “and on the evidence of his two Naxos CDs, Adsit is simply one of the finest conductors leading a wind ensemble today.”